ubccsss/ubccsss.org/content/events/2022-03-09-personal-projects-panel.md

 # Publishing date when the event appears, not the date of the event.
 date: 2022-02-28
 # Tags that apply to the event
-tags: ["career","event","club-activities"]
+tags: ["career", "event", "club-activities"]
 # Name of the author (you)
 author: Eric Yan
 # Images associated to this event.
 Used for banner.
 images:
   - /files/Q&A CSSS.jpg